 These are a good source of nitrates which are good for your blood pressure.
 These are also rich in fiber which can help to regulate bowel movement and reduce your cholesterol levels.
 You can add these to salads, sandwiches or bake these to use as a side dish.

-By eating these veggies, one can achieve a good health and personality.
+By eating these super veggies, one can achieve good health and personality.
+Because it is really important to maintain a healthy life for enjoying the life at its best.
 But, if there is any medical history, find and consult with the best dietetics/ nutritionist in Lahore, Karachi & other main cities of Pakistan.